SmoothSpatula/SmoothSpatula-ChefImprovements/README.md

 - Fixed Chef's SEAR ability not stunning, now stuns for 2 seconds

 - Changed Chef's COOK ability to spawn items with the normal temporary duration instead of it's much shorter duration

+- Set the maxhp cap to 10 million (from 9999)